-Each Australian University is responsible for identifying and nominating up to 10 Scholarship applicants for the 2018 round.
-It is the responsibility of Australian Universities to obtain consent from students for their details to be provided to the Department of Education and Training and the Department of Foreign Affairs and Trade in the nomination process.
+Each Australian University is responsible for identifying and nominating up to 10 Scholarship applicants for the 2019 round.
+It is the responsibility of Australian Universities to obtain consent from students for their details to be provided to the Department of Education and

+Training and the Department of Foreign Affairs and Trade in the nomination process.
 It is also the responsibility of Australian Universities to ensure that the email addresses provided for the nominees are up-to-date and accurate.

-Following the nomination process Australian Universities are responsible for confirming with each of their nominated applicants their receipt of Australian Government guidance on the application process and that the nominee's proposed study program is credit-bearing.
-Australian Universities are requested to assist with obtaining the required evidence of acceptance with Host Institutions and encouraged to provide support to the applicant as needed in arranging any Internship/Mentorship.
+Following the nomination process, Australian Universities are responsible for confirming that their nominated applicants have received Australian Government guidance on the application process.
+Australian Universities must also confirm that the nominees' proposed study programs are credit-bearing.
+Australian Universities are requested to assist nominees to obtain the required evidence of acceptance by Host Institutions and encouraged to support applicants to arrange Internships/Mentorships and Language Training.

-Australian Universities are requested to nominate a New Colombo Plan Liaison Officer for Scholarships (and an alternative contact, where possible) who can submit nominations on behalf of their university and receive updates throughout the selection process.
+Australian Universities are requested to nominate a New Colombo Plan Liaison Officer for Scholarships (and an alternative contact, where possible) who will submit nominations on behalf of their university and receive updates throughout the selection process.
 The New Colombo Plan Liaison Officer for Scholarships must provide consent for their name and contact details to be published on the New Colombo Plan website and to being contacted by the Australian Government in regards to the New Colombo Plan.